stevertaylor/gw_catalog_mining/README.md

 # gw_catalog_mining
 Code and examples for "Mining Gravitational-wave Catalogs To Understand Binary Stellar Evolution: A New Hierarchical Bayesian Framework".

 Users can open the included `jupyter` notebook using by typing `jupyter notebook results_toymodel.ipynb` in a terminal.
+Individual cells can be executed by pressing `Shift + Tab`.

 ## Requirements